Paulcauch/S2GD/README.md

-# S2GD
+# Variance reduction of Stochastic Gradient Descent
-Implementation of S2GD and S2GD+ and comparison with others algorithms (GD,SGD,SAG).
+Implementation of S2GD,S2GD+,SAGA and SGD.
+Comparison of the algorithms.